- About Us

 - 1977 - Middle school grades added

-- 1995 - Parker School acquires land for site of future lower school campus
+- 1995 - Parker School acquires land for the site of our future lower school campus

 - 2003 – Parker institutes its Zero Tolerance Policy on drugs and alcohol